We're Invested in Diversity & Inclusion

-- Endowed Scholarship Programs: Through the Charles Schwab Foundation, we’ve endowed a $3.5 million scholarship program to provide financial assistance and career opportunities to Black students with a declared major in Financial Planning.
+- Endowed Scholarship Programs: Through the Charles Schwab Foundation, we’ve endowed a $3.5 million scholarship program to provide financial assistance and career opportunities to underrepresented students with a declared major in Financial Planning.
 Those eligible at several universities may apply for approximately $10,000 a year in scholarship funds if they are within two years of graduation.
 In addition to the two-year scholarship, recipients are invited to apply for and participate in an internship at Schwab, which could help inspire a future career in Financial Planning.
-This endowment is designed to have a long-term impact on creating career opportunities for Black employees in the industry and enhance the diversity of Financial Planning majors.
+This endowment is designed to have a long-term impact on creating career opportunities for underrepresented employees in the industry and enhance the diversity of Financial Planning majors.